WORKSHOPS AND MENTORING

 As a professional fine art photographer I teach fine art architectural photography and Black and White photography post processing group workshops around the world on a regular basis, from Vienna to Melbourne to New York to Chicago.
 Any place is possible.
 Those are usually larger group workshops with around 20 students per workshop.
 In case you’re interested in such a workshop then keep an eye on any announcements I will post on this website or on my social media.

-NOTE: as of 2017 I won’t be available anymore for group workshops, only for private workshops but even then only as an exception.
+NOTE: as of 2017 I won’t be available anymore for group workshops, only for private workshops up to a maximum of 5 people.
+If you’re interested in such a small group workshop, then you can contact me through the contactpage.

 Private real life workshops anywhere in the world

-*As announced above I will only be available for private workshops as an exception from 2017 onwards – please only approach me for private workshop requests if you’re seriously interested*
+*As announced above I will only be available for private workshops or small group workshops up to a maximum of 5 people, from 2017 onwards – please only approach me for private workshop requests if you’re seriously interested.*

 If you prefer the intimacy of a private workshop that is tailor-made for you at any place around the world, with you only (or if needed with 2 other students max. to reduce costs), then please contact me via firstname.lastname@example.org.
 I offer the following types of private workshops: